Topics in Probability, Parametric Estimation and Stochastic Calculus: The method of least squares

 Although $\widehat\beta_\lambda$ is not unbiased, these expressions show that there exists $\lambda_0>0$ such that ${\rm mse}(\widehat\beta_\lambda)<{\rm mse}(\widehat\beta)$ for $0<\lambda<\lambda_0$ \cite{theobald1974generalizations}; see also Remark \ref{comp:mse}, where a similar effect is described for the variance estimators $\widehat\sigma^2_c$, $c>0$.
 Since ridge regression and its many variants are widely employed in practice, this confirms that a small amount of bias is acceptable when it comes with a significant reduction in variance.
 As explained below, starting with Remark \ref{int:acc}, this principle connects naturally with the geometric viewpoint developed earlier in Remark \ref{geom:mls}; see also Figure \ref{figg}.

 \begin{remark} (Dichotomy between model interpretability and prediction accuracy in linear models) In the classical regime $p<n$, the least squares solution decomposes the response vector ${\bf y}$ into two orthogonal pieces: the projection $\widehat{\bf y}=H{\bf y}$ onto the column space $C(\mathfrak x)$, and the residual $\widehat{\bf e}=({\rm Id}_n-H){\bf y}$ lying in its orthogonal complement $C(\mathfrak x)^\perp$.
 These two components correspond to two distinct, complementary features of the OLS.
 The projection onto $C(\mathfrak x)$ carries the {\em predictive} content, since it represents the systematic variation in the response explained by the regressors.
 The orthogonal complement, by contrast, provides the basis for {\em inference} and {\em interpretability}: it isolates the random fluctuation not captured by the model, and this separation underpins our ability to quantify uncertainty, construct confidence intervals, and perform tests of significance (as in Section \ref{sec:hyp:test} below).
 In particular, each estimated coefficient inherits a transparent meaning: the expected change in the response for a unit change in the corresponding predictor, holding others fixed.
-Thus, prediction is geometrically tied to the column space, while interpretability rests on the existence of its orthogonal counterpart. \end{remark}
+Thus, prediction is geometrically tied to the column space, while interpretability rests on the existence of its orthogonal counterpart. \end{remark} In the classical setting where $p\ll n$, we have already observed an emphasis on predictive accuracy in Examples~\ref{simult:band} and \ref{pred:resp}, where confidence bands for the (mean) response were constructed.
+This tendency becomes even more pronounced as the number of predictors increases to the point where $p\geq n$, at which stage the clean dichotomy described in Remark~\ref{int:acc} breaks down.
+Indeed, the column space of $\mathfrak x$ expands to fill $\mathbb R^n$, so that every response vector lies in it and the residuals vanish identically.
+In this regime, prediction not only persists but may interpolate the training data (the rows of $\mathfrak x$) exactly, while the residual space disappears.
+In the absence of a nontrivial orthogonal complement, the classical geometric foundation for inference and interpretability collapses, and the usual tools based on unexplained variation cease to apply.
+Regularization then emerges as a new source of geometry.
+Rather than relying on a residual subspace, ridge regression constrains the parameter vector itself, yielding numerically stable and statistically robust estimates by shrinking the coefficients toward zero, thereby reducing variance at the cost of a controlled bias.
+In this way, high-dimensional regression—central to data science practice—may be viewed as a migration of geometry: from projections in sample space, where prediction and inference were cleanly separated, to constraints in parameter space, where stability and a different form of interpretability are achieved through shrinkage.